 - At this point, a miner has to create (aka “mine”) a block containing Alice’s transaction (more explanation below).
 Usually within the next 10-20 minutes, a miner will mine a block that contains Alice’s transaction.
 This is called a “confirmation“.
 Once this happens, Bob can pretty much be sure that Alice has successfully sent him his money, but the more confirmations Bob waits for, the more sure he can be.

-- After 6 confirmations (which happen within about an hour), it is statistically impossible for the transaction to be reversed, even if a massive attacker who controlled over 50% of the bitcoin network was trying to trick Bob.
+- After 6 confirmations (which happen within about an hour), it is statistically nearly impossible for the transaction to be reversed unless a massive entity that controls more than 50% of the bitcoin network is actively attacking the network.

 Here’s another video that well explains how bitcoin works.